karatelabs/karate/README.md

 }
 ```

-And then the above command in gradle would look like:
+And then the above command in Gradle would look like:

 ```
 ./gradlew test -Dtest=CatsRunner